 Financial aid recipients who withdraw from NU-Q may be required to return a portion of their aid.
-Details may be obtained from the NU-Q Student Finance Manager.
+QF financial aid recipients must receive a clearance from the Student Financial Services office before withdrawal checklists can be signed.
+Details may be obtained from the NU-Q Student Finance.